-Energy engineers are also based in research departments where they research, develop and test alternative sources of energy, such as wind, solar, tidal and geothermal power.
+You could also be based in a research department where you would research, develop and test alternative sources of energy, such as wind, solar, tidal and geothermal power.

-Other potential areas where energy engineers can find work include:
+Other potential areas where you could find work include:

 Look for job vacancies at:

 Specialist recruitment agencies such as Clear - Engineering Recruitment, advertise vacancies.